maxguywinter/Cancer-Dissertation-code/README.md

-library(GGally)# For scatter plot matrix graph visualization. library(corrplot) # For correlation matrix graph visualization. library(ggpubr) # To have multiple plots on one same page.
+library(GGally)# For scatter plot matrix graph visualization. library(corrplot) # For correlation matrix graph visualization. library(ggpubr) # To have multiple plots on one same page. library(scales) # stops ggplot using a scientific notation scale.

 ##### DATA INPUT ###############################################################
-data <- read_csv("Diss data/Cancer pres  .csv") # Imports the data set.
+data <- read.csv("Diss data/Cancer pres  .csv") # Imports the data set.
 The header=True command tells RStudio to use the first row of the data file as the names of each variable/column. attach(data) # Attaches the data to your environment so that you can directly refer to the variable by name. names(data) # Shows the name of variables in the data set. summary(data) # Produces summary data (Min, Median, Mean and Max) for the individual variables.